 Moreover, the water near the beaches in South Goa is clearer and bluer in comparison to North Goa.
 Plus, you have a lot of fun activities to do here such as kayaking, island hopping, lagoons, and more.

-You will find that luxury travellers or people who want to relax on their vacation generally head to the cleaner and quieter beaches of South Goa.
+You will find that luxury travelers or people who want to relax on their vacation generally head to the cleaner and quieter beaches of South Goa.

-On the other hand, North Goa is busier and more popular since this is where the markets, nightlife, restaurants, and most of the entertainment are available.
+On the other hand, North Goa is busier and more popular since this is where the markets, nightlife, restaurants, and most of the entertainment is available.